israelmrios/israelmrios-portfolio/README.md

 ![I am GitHub Readme Generator's creator](./assets/img/self-image-banner.png)

-Software Engineer with a Certificate in Full-Stack Development and a Bachelor's Degree in Information Management.
-Recent experience in JavaScript, CSS, Node.js, React.js, and responsive web design.
-Also have experience and knowledge in business administration & information systems.
-Detail oriented and hard working teammates focused on completing projects on time and above expectation.
-Applied aspects of UX and agile development in a recent project where I collaborated in a team of four to develop a single-page app that helps users find movies on different streaming services and provides a description of that movie.
-I am looking forward to making a difference utilizing my skill sets and experience in a full application lifecycle.
+Software Engineer with Certificate in Full-Stack Web Development from UCR Boot Camp and a Bachelor's Degree in Information Management.
+Recent experience in JavaScript, CSS, Node.js, React.js, MySQL, API Interaction and responsive web design.
+Detail oriented and hardworking teammate, focused on completing projects on time and above expectation.
+I love to keep learning, continue challenging myself, and do interesting things that matter.

+I applied aspects of MVC paradigm, Handlebars.js and Sequelize in a recent project where I collaborated in a team of three to develop an application that generates NFTs.
+It takes an image URL attaches metadata in JSON format and uses an NPM Package to create the NFT on the Ethereum Block Chain.
+I am a fast learner, able to pick up new skills and eager to utilize my skill sets and experience in a full application lifecycle.

 ## Examples of Work